PollyHannah/Phylogenomic-study/classification/classification protocol.md

 # Classification protocol
-Not all *Megalocytivirus* genomes entered into the National Centre for Biotechnology Information (NCBI) GenBank database are classified as one of the currenrly recognised species / genotypes
+Not all *Megalocytivirus* genomes entered into the National Centre for Biotechnology Information (NCBI) GenBank database are classified as one of the currently recognised species / genotypes.

 There are currently two species of megalocytivirus recognised by the International Committe for the Taxonomy of Viruses.
 The two recognised species are *Megalocytivirus pagrus1* and *M. lates1*. *Megalocytivirus pagrus1* is further divided into three genotypes which are:
 * red sea bream iridovirus (RSIV),